 If you have solved the above problem, then it’s time to decide whether you want an international roaming service or purchase a local SIM card.

-For reference: there are three telecommunication carriers in China: China Mobile, China Unicom and China Telecom, and they the communication standards they use are:
+For reference: there are three telecommunication carriers in China: China Mobile, China Unicom and China Telecom, and the communication standards they use are:

 China Mobile: GSM, TD-SCDMA, TD-LTE